Why is Wagyu Beef So Expensive?

 Full-Blood Japanese Wagyu vs. American Wagyu

-At CCR Premium Meats, we are proud to raise full-blood Japanese Wagyu, directly descended from some of the most prized cattle in Japan.
+At CCR Premium Meats, we are proud to raise Full-Blood Japanese Wagyu, directly descended from some of the most prized cattle in Japan.
 We also produce a hybrid known as American Wagyu, which blends the rich marbling of Wagyu with the hearty, robust flavor of Angus beef.
 This unique combination offers an accessible yet luxurious beef experience for all types of meat lovers.

 2. The Role of Marbling in Wagyu’s Price